-This management's discussion and analysis ("MD&A") of Infinico Metals Corp. (formerly Burin Gold Corp.) the "Company" or "Infinico") is for the year ended December 31, 2023, is dated as of on April 19, 2024.
+This management's discussion and analysis ("MD&A") of Infinico Metals Corp. (the "Company" or "Infinico") is for the six months ended June 30, 2024, and is dated as of on August 26, 2024.

 This MD&A has been prepared with reference to National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
-This MD&A was prepared by management and should be read in conjunction with the audited financial statements for the year ended December 31, 2023, and the related notes thereto.
+This MD&A was prepared by management and should be read in conjunction with the condensed interim financial statements for the six months ended June 30, 2024 and with the audited financial statements for the year ended December 31, 2023, and the related notes thereto.
 The financial statements are prepared in accordance with IFRS Accounting Standards.
 Financial information presented in this MD&A is presented in Canadian dollars unless otherwise indicated.